EliseGAY/Genomic-Alignement/README.md

 ##### BLAST

-Use to align sequences in various ways (pairwise or by using NCBI database).
+Used to align sequences in various ways (pairwise or by using NCBI database).

 Sequences might be protein of nucleiq